 3. Chemical Tankers: Chemical tankers are those cargo tankers which transport chemicals in various forms.
 Chemical tankers are specifically designed in order to maintain the consistency of the chemicals they carry aboard them.
 These tanker ships are applied with coatings of certain substances that help in the easy identification of the chemicals that need to be transported.

 4. Slurry Tankers: Slurry refers to all those materials that do not disperse or dissolve in water – otherwise regarded as waste materials.
-Slurry is used as a fertiliser and the slurry tankers help to haul slurry to areas where they can be put to productive use.
+The slurry is used as a fertiliser and the slurry tankers help to haul slurry to areas where they can be put to productive use.

 5. Hydrogen Tankers: As the name suggests, hydrogen tankers are cargo tankers used for the shipping and transportation of liquefied hydrogen gas.